 Database Access FAQ

-Teleport Database Access currently supports PostgreSQL, MySQL, and MongoDB protocols.
+Teleport Database Access currently supports the following protocols:

 The following PostgreSQL protocol features aren't currently supported:

 - Canceling requests in progress.
-Cancel requests issued by the PostgreSQL clients connected to Teleport proxy won't be passed to the database server.
+Cancel requests issued by the PostgreSQL clients connected to the Teleport Proxy Service won't be passed to the database server.

-- Any of the authentication methods except for client certificate authentication and IAM authentication for cloud databases.
+- Any authentication methods except for client certificate authentication and IAM authentication for cloud databases.

 for more details.